What can we help you find?

 - The Finance Manager will monitor the transfer of funds and maintain the appropriate records of this transaction.

-- Expected electronic deposits that are not received timely must be brought to the attention of the Finance Director.
+- Expected electronic deposits that are not received timely must be brought to the attention of the Operations Director.

 - The Finance Manager should reconcile the total cash received at the end of the month.